22Slides/hacks/V2/filenames-as-captions.md

 Adds images' filenames as captions.
 Useful for makeshift proofing setups.
+To enable this for a gallery, first paste this code into your "custom code" field, then add the caption "proofing" to the a gallery's first image's caption.

 ```html
 <script>